Skip to content

 Featuring a heavily overhauled carpack that now features seven cars, you can expect intense door-to-door action across six race weekends that will kick off in Europe before taking you to Down Under to escape the European Winter.

-And to warm ourselves up for each race weekend of the TTM, we brought along the Clio Rookie Trophy that already supported our race weekends last year, providing a fantastic way for beginners to get involved.
+And, to warm ourselves up for each race weekend of the TTM, we brought along the Clio Rookie Trophy that already supported our race weekends last year.
+The Clio Rookie Trophy on Thursdays provides a fantastic way for beginners to get involved.

 Number Reservation and Custom Liveries